BlueFinBima/Helios-Profile-Patcher/README.md

 > The number of characters in the `Original Characters` field must be the same as in the `Replacement Characters` field.

 Next you press the Patch button which allows you to load in the sparse profile used to patch the target profile.
-The window that appears then allows you to select / deselect the interfaces and bindings from the sparse profile that you want to add to the target profile.
+The window that appears then allows you to select / deselect the interfaces, bindings & controls from the sparse profile that you want to add to the target profile.

+Support for controls is limited to controls that live directly on the monitor surface.
+Controls which are on panels are not moved over to the target profile.

 <img width="273" height="458" alt="image" src="https://github.com/user-attachments/assets/ee2b942e-4b86-4108-b18b-61de7cf15b03" />